turbo charger boost gauge can be a useful device to indicate how the

 Why the brass insert into the 'T' piece - which has not been used -

-turbo it is rhythmic and not continuous.
-So by reducing the aperture
+applied by the turbo it is rhythmic and not continuous.
+So by

 The tube from the engine manifold feed pipe was taken to the grommet,